-On March 31, 2016, the Company entered into a settlement in principle for \$120 million relating to this litigation, and increased its provisions by \$50 million during that quarter for this adjusting subsequent event in the Consolidated Financial Statements for 2015.
-This increase in the litigation provision was recognized in Annual Form 10-K for the following year, 2016.
+On March 31, 2016, the Company entered into a settlement in principle for \$120 million relating to this litigation, and increased its provisions by \$50 million during that quarter.
 Further details on this settlement in principle are given below.

 The settlement is contingent on a number of conditions, including court approval of the settlement and a bar order prohibiting any continued or future litigation against Willis related to Stanford, which may not be given.
 Therefore, the ultimate resolution of these matters may differ from the amount provided for.
 The Company continues to dispute the allegations and, to the extent litigation proceeds, to defend the lawsuits vigorously.